nytud/hunlp-GATE/README.md

 11. Click on the "Apply All" button to install the plugin.
 12. You should now see **Lang_Hungarian** in the list of installed plugins on the "Installed Plugins" tab.
 13. Enable the "Load Now" checkbox for **Lang_Hungarian** and click "Apply All" to load the plugin.
 Several new PRs become available right clicking "Processing Resources" on the left hand side panel and selecting "New".
-14. Now, open a terminal and issue the `sh xperm.sh` command in `Lang_Hungarian` directory under you GATE User Plugin Directory to add necessary execute permissions.
+14. (skip this step on Windows) Open a terminal and issue the `sh xperm.sh` command in `Lang_Hungarian` directory under your GATE User Plugin Directory to add necessary execute permissions.
-15. In order to use the *Huntag3*-based processing resources (NER, NP chunking) install the required python environment.
+15. In order to use the *HunTag3*-based processing resources (_emChunk_, _emNer_) install the required python environment.
 On Linux (Debian or Ubuntu) run `Lang_Hungarian/resources/huntag3/setup_linux.sh` (with superuser privileges).
 On Windows see `Lang_Hungarian/resources/huntag3/setup_windows.cmd`.

 ###Method 2 (for developers):